Computer Hope

 1. If you're using a power strip or surge protector, connect the monitor directly into the wall.
 If this resolves your issue, your power strip or surge protector may be defective and should be replaced.

 2. Try plugging the monitor into a different wall outlet.
-If this resolves your issue, it's likely that wall outlet is defective and you should contact a certified electrician to come look at the wall outlet.
+If this resolves your issue, it's likely that wall outlet is defective and we recommend contacting an electrician to come look at the wall outlet.

 3. Try using a different power cord.
 If this resolves your issue, it was likely only a defective power cord.

-If none of the above recommendations resolve your issue, we suggest you replace the monitor as it is likely seriously defective.
+If none of the above recommendations resolve your issue, we suggest replacing your monitor as it is likely defective.